A Constant Problem: 3 Great Strategies for Coping With Tinnitus

 To get tinnitus relief, finding ways to lessen its bothersome symptoms is key.

-If your tinnitus is being caused by an underlying condition like hearing loss, your audiologist may be able to uncover the cause with an ear exam.
-As part of this test, you’ll be asked to sit in a soundproof room with earphones on.
-Specific sounds will be played into one ear at a time and you will be asked to indicate when and what you can hear.
-These results will be compared against the results typical to someone in your age range.
-This can help your audiologist identify whether or not you have tinnitus.
-These tests can help assess your ear’s function and health and determine whether or not a hearing aid may benefit you and lessen your tinnitus by amplifying outside noise.
+If tinnitus is disrupting your life, a thorough ear examination conducted by an audiologist can be invaluable.
+During this examination, you’ll sit in a soundproof room wearing headphones.
+Specific sounds will be played into one ear at a time, and you’ll indicate when and what you hear.
+These results will be compared to those typical for your age group, helping to diagnose the presence of tinnitus.
+Such tests assess your ear’s function and health and determine if a hearing aid may benefit you by amplifying external sounds, potentially lessening the impact of tinnitus.